-Mediation is an alternative route to take when settling construction dispute cases.
-Mediation is becoming more and more popular due to it being less costly, quicker, and a less stressful process.
+Mediation is an alternative route for settling construction dispute cases.
+Mediation is becoming more and more popular because it’s cheaper, quicker, and less stressful than litigation.

 1. Can My Case Be Mediated?

 Many parties will skip over the thought of mediation, simply because they don’t think it it would work for their dispute.
 In reality, any civil case can go through the process of mediation.
 Mediation works especially well for those hoping to maintain a good relationship during and after the process, something that is important for those in the construction business.
 However, if you strongly believe that the other party should be found guilty in a courtroom, mediation is not the option for you.
 In this case, it’s best to consult with Tampa construction lawyers to determine your next move.

 2. Do I need A Lawyer For Mediation?

 While a lawyer is not required in mediation, having the help of construction lawyers in Tampa is always a good idea.
 You will be able to consult with your lawyer on any consequences of the mediation, and ask them any questions you have on settlement offers.

 3. How Long Is The Mediation Process And What Will Happen?

 Typically, mediation cases only take a few days, much shorter than litigation or arbitration cases.
 There is no formal mediation process, but the steps you take will be similar to:

 - Opening comments from the mediator, along with the rules of the process and the goals of mediation.